forbes-group/mmfutils/Notes.md

    is an exceptional reason to split development.

 6. **Release**: First edit `pyproject.toml` to update the version number by removing the `dev` part of the version number.
+Add a bookmark so this becomes a git branch.
    Commit only this change and then push only the branch you are working on:

     ```bash
     hg com -m "REL: <version>"
+    hg bookmark 0.7.1 -r .
     hg push -r .
    ```